fprasx/unlocked/concurrent-vector/src/code/reclaim/hazptr.md

 Whenever we want to access a pointer, we access it through a _hazard pointer_.
 When we access through a hazard pointer, the address we are accessing gets added to the list of addresses to protect.
-When the hazard pointer get's dropped, or we explicity dissasociate the hazard pointer from the underlying raw pointer, the protection ends.
+When the hazard pointer get's dropped, or we explicitly disassociate the hazard pointer from the underlying raw pointer, the protection ends.

 So why is this list important?
 When we are done with an object, we _retire_ it.